I'll start by saying we don't

 Not only do we mess up the patient's hypoxic drive, and their hypoxic pulmonary vasoconstriction, but we also mess up their Haldane effect, because the 'falsely' high oxygen levels encourage the haemoglobin to offload CO2, which then gets stuck in the alveolus and re-dissolves back into the blood.

-So there you go - the three reasons we avoid lots of oxygen in patient's known to retain CO2
+So there you go - the five reasons we avoid lots of oxygen in patient's known to retain CO2

 - Hypoxic drive